JoeFanning/Philosophical-AI/README.md

 Uncontrolled knowledge will always corrupt intellegence but knowledge that comes from benevolence is intelligence.

 This is the core philosophical thought for this paper.
-It hopes to shine a light on path to a benevolent artificial intelligence.
+It hopes to shine a light on the path to a benevolent artificial intelligence.

 ## ​Global and Intergovernmental Frameworks